Splash-07/MRP-script/README.md

 1. Logger
 2. Filter dish pull by character rarity
+3. Using setInterval instead of while infinity loop, to decrease needles request to API to minimum
-3. Page reload (maybe)
+4. Page reload (maybe)
-4. getMaxProfitableCombinationOfDishIds function optimization (maybe)
+5. getMaxProfitableCombinationOfDishIds function optimization (maybe)